 Potency and Dosage

-For chronic conditions such as arthritis, a lower potency such as 6c might be more beneficial.
+For chronic conditions such as arthritis, a lower potency such as 6c might be more beneficial but your 30C pills should still work.
 For flare-ups, you might need to dose two or three times per day whereas a maintenance dose might be once or twice a week.

 With a little foresight and a small investment, you can be ready when you dog becomes more active this summer.
 If he has not had his usual amount of exercise over the winter months, remember to increase his daily exercise slowly to prevent sprains and strains.